adrian154/blog/blogposts/log4shell-mc.md

 # numEntries: 1
 ```

 Essentially, this reply says that to retrieve the requested value, the client should download `Exploit.class` from `http://195.154.52.77:8000/` and execute it.
-(Not very subtle, is it.)
-Well, downloading the decompiling the class yields its source code:
+(Very subtle naming there.).
+Downloading and decompiling the class yields its source code:

 ```java
 /* Decompiler 14ms, total 275ms, lines 67 */